 The Frivolous Worship of Social Status

 Sadly, many of us have allowed ourselves to be so conditioned to accept and depend upon the direction of authorities that we willingly volunteer ourselves to be so governed and overseen.
-This instills a deep sense of helplessness and incompleteness in those who maintain this form of co-dependence on authority.
-Teaching our children to subjugate themselves to the same dysfunctional norms of conformity ensures that we maintain the insecurities associated with co-dependent relational styles.
+This introjection of authority control into the individual psyche instills a deep sense of helplessness, passivity and incompleteness in those who maintain this form of co-dependence on authority figures of all kinds.
+Teaching our children to subjugate themselves to the same dysfunctional norms of conformity ensures that we maintain the insecurities associated with co-dependent relational styles and the learned helplessness and disempowerment that go with it.
 In many cases citizens go so far as to seek out regulatory bodies to whom they willingly pay money each year in order to have their lives monitored, controlled and limited in return for some sense of personal validation or professional stamp of approval that they can wear in public.
-It is a means of maintaining an inauthentic child-parent dynamic via a system that cultivates our dependence upon it for the benefit of those parent-authority figures higher up the hierarchy.
+It is a means of maintaining an inauthentic child-parent dynamic via a system that cultivates our dependence upon it for the benefit of those pseudo-parent figures higher up the hierarchy.

-If the latter example does not hold for all, then the purchase and wearing of clothing that advertises the corporation who manufactured it might, since much social worth is courted by adornments advertising brand names and celebrity associations.
-Our willingness to behave in ways that actively demonstrate our subservience or association to some authority or other – by name-dropping, celebrity mimicking, the use of status symbols and corporate labelling, even personalised car registration plates – is now so integrated into the social conscience as to be a source of individual pride.
-In reality, we have simply learned that the freedom we exercise is merely the consumer freedom to choose between iron or gold-plated shackles.
+If the latter example does not hold for all, then our adherence to brand names and the purchase and wearing of clothing that advertises the designer or corporation who manufactured it might, since much social worth is courted by the wearing of adornments advertising brand names and their associations with celebrity.
+Our willingness to behave in ways that actively demonstrate our subservience to or alignment with some authority or other – by name-dropping, celebrity mimicking, the use of status symbols and corporate labelling, even personalised car registration plates – is now so integrated into the social conscience as to be a source of individual pride.
+In reality, we have simply learned that the freedom we commonly exercise is merely the consumer freedom to choose between iron or gold-plated shackles.

 “if an individual in a position of political power is a psychopath, he or she can create an epidemic of psychopathology in people who are not, essentially, psychopathic.”―